Bamboooz/magnetar/README.md

 ## Download

 To download magnetar you simply need to visit the [latest GitHub release](https://github.com/Bamboooz/magnetar/releases/latest) page and download the installer / portable executable.
-The application might trigger a warning about the app being unsigned, this is normal and can be ignored.
+The application might trigger a warning about the app being unsigned, but this is normal and can be ignored.

 ## Usage